-- Why do I like this photo?
+- Do I like this photo?

-- Why do I not like this photo?
+- Do I not like this photo?

-- Why will someone else like this photo?
+- Will someone else like this photo?

-Asking yourself these questions as you’re will help you be self critical in a healthy way.
+Asking yourself these questions as you’re will help you be self-critical in a healthy way.

 It’s important to keep a positive frame of mind during the process.
 This is your best photography.
 You want to think clearly and be making good choices.
 You won’t do this if your mind is full of negative thoughts about what you are looking at.